mitre-atlas/arsenal/README.md

 In the ability example, note the command downloading the wifi.sh file from CALDERA.
 It does this by sending a POST request to the API endpoint /file/download, including the requested filename as a header.

-The /file/download endpoint will look inside the filestore directory of every plugin when called.
+The /file/download endpoint will look inside the filestore directory of every loaded plugin when called.

 ### Cleanup